Wang-Lin-boop/PPI-Miner/README.md

 Usage of 2DMotif-Dock
 ----

-Run the `2DMotif-Dock -h` to show the help information of 2DMotif-Dock.
+Run `2DMotif-Dock -h` to show the help information of 2DMotif-Dock.
 ```
 Usage: 2DMotif-Dock [OPTION] <parameter>